PokeMapMobile/PokeMapMobile/README.md

 * Customize which Pokémon you are notified of as well as how far the Pokémon is.
 * View Pokémon Locations through the in-app Map or Google Maps locations via Pushbullet

-PokéMapMobile is for ready for both iOS and Android.
-However, at this time we havent figured out iOS distribution without the app store.
-Any tips are welcome!
+PokéMapMobile is for both iOS and Android.
+See our release section for the Android .apk.
+Working on iOS distribution for jailbroken phones!

 [Link to latest release](https://github.com/PokeMapMobile/PokeMapMobile/releases/latest)